 A few thyme and rosemary sprigs, for stuffing the bird

-A few thyme sprigs, tied together to make a brush
+A few thyme and rosemary sprigs, tied together to make a brush

-Set the grill up for rotisserie cooking at medium-high heat.
+Prepare the grill: Set the grill up for rotisserie cooking at medium-high heat (400°F).
 For my Weber Summit, I remove the grill grates, turn the two outer burners (burners 1 and 6) to high, and turn the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
 After preheating, I turn the lit burners down to medium-high.

-7. Finish the duck and potatoes: Remove the duck from the spit, and on to a platter.
-Be careful – the spit is blazing hot.
+Finish the duck and potatoes: Remove the duck from the spit, and transfer to a platter.
+Be careful - the spit is blazing hot.
 Remove the twine from the duck, then brush the duck once more with the glaze.
 Remove the potatoes from the drip pan with a slotted spoon, then taste and sprinkle with a little more salt if necessary.
-Let the duck rest for 10-15 minutes before carving.
+Let the duck rest for 10 minutes before carving.

 One duck will feed 4 people, with the potatoes and another side dish.
 I slice the duck breast and the thighs, and serve the drumsticks and wings as crunchy snacks.
 If you have hearty eaters, assume they’ll want half a duck – a breast and a leg.
 I think I can squeeze two ducks on the spit for my jumbo Weber Summit grill.
 What I’m trying to say is: this is a recipe for an intimate gathering, not for a crowd.